kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

   <img alt="Prometheus Target" src="/docs/images/proxysql/proxysql-coreos-prom-target.png" style="padding:10px">
 </p>

-Check the `endpoint` and `service` labels marked by red rectangle.
+Check the `endpoint` and `service` labels marked by the red rectangles.
 It verifies that the target is our expected database.
-Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
-You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.
+Now, you can view the collected metrics and create a graph from the homepage of this Prometheus dashboard.
+You can also use this Prometheus server as a data source for [Grafana](https://grafana.com/) and create a beautiful dashboard with collected metrics.

 ## Cleaning up

-To cleanup the Kubernetes resources created by this tutorial, run following commands
+To clean up the Kubernetes resources created by this tutorial, run following commands

 ```console
 # cleanup prometheus resources